kpiq/jjChkConn/README.md

 jjchkconn

-jjchkconn v1.3.7 : Fix script that converts URLs and hostnames to IP Addresses.
-Previously, when a host command resulted in multiple IP addresses the outcome was unexpected.
-Now, the result of host is shuffled randomly and only the first IP address is picked.
+jjchkconn v1.3.8 : Exclude conversion of URLs secure transport (https) to IP Addresses.
+Conversion of such URLs results in random (frequent) failures to verify the security Certificate because not all certificates include the IP address.

 About